 - Phytophthora ramorum is very likely to survive during transport and storage since the primary conditions for survival are fulfilled by the presence of the live host plant and associated environmental conditions.
 Planting material is grown, packaged and shipped to areas conducive to their survival.
 The handling of nursery stock may not be detrimental to the survival of this pathogen.
-General transport conditions for potted plants ranges from 10-18 degrees Celsius and 85-90 percent relative humidity (McGregor 1987).
-Phytophthora ramorum has an optimum temperature range for survival and reproduction of 18-25 degrees Celsius, with a minimum growth temperature of 2 degrees Celsius and a maximum growth temperature of 26-30 degrees Celsius (Werres et al. 2001).
-Pathogen growth is therefore likely to continue during transport within infected plant tissues. - Phytophthora ramorum produces sporangia on foliage and chlamydospores inside the infected host tissue (Parke & Lewis 2007; Pogoda & Werres 2004), which are unlikely to be dislodged during handling and shipping of nursery stock.
-Sporangia produced on infected tissues are able to survive a range of temperatures between 0 degrees Celsius and 25 degrees Celsius (Turner et al. 2005; Turner & Jennings 2008).
-Therefore, it is also likely that sporangia on host tissues will survive under most transport conditions. - The survival of P. ramorum in plants during transportation is demonstrated in the USA, where P. ramorum infected stock from several states was traced to infected nurseries in California (Cave et al. 2008).
+General transport conditions for potted plants range from 10 °C to 18 °C and 85 to 90 percent relative humidity (McGregor 1987).
+Phytophthora ramorum has an optimum temperature range for survival and reproduction of 18 °C to 25 °C, with a minimum growth temperature of 2 °C and a maximum growth temperature of 26 °C to 30 °C (Werres et al. 2001).
+Pathogen growth is therefore likely to continue during transport within infected plant tissues. - Phytophthora ramorum produces sporangia on foliage and chlamydospores inside the infected host tissue (Pogoda & Werres 2004; Parke & Lewis 2007), which are unlikely to be dislodged during handling and shipping of nursery stock.
+Sporangia produced on infected tissues are able to survive a range of temperatures between 0 °C and 25 °C (Turner et al. 2005; Turner & Jennings 2008).
+Therefore, it is also likely that sporangia on host tissues will survive under most transport conditions. - The survival of P. ramorum in plants during transportation is demonstrated in the USA, where P. ramorum infected nursery stock from several states was traced to infected nurseries in California (Cave et al. 2008).
 In Europe, P. ramorum was introduced to Majorca, Spain via a shipment of infected Rhododendron species, and many of the infections found in nurseries in Europe could be traced to plants shipped from other nurseries (Davidson & Shaw 2003; Lilja et al. 2007; Rytkönen et al. 2007). - Since the first discovery in Norway in 2002, P. ramorum has been intercepted at the Norwegian border on Pieris japonica, Rhododendron species and Viburnum species imported from European countries (Sundheim et al. 2009).
 The numerous interceptions of P. ramorum in the plant trade between European countries demonstrate the ability of this fungus to survive transport, storage handling and shipping of nursery stock (Figure 2).